(III) A wheel with rotational inertia I = 1/2 MR² about its horiz... | Channels for Pearson+

 1

 Identify the forces acting on the wheel when it touches the ground.
-These include the gravitational force downward, the normal force upward, and the frictional force that opposes the slipping motion.
+These include the gravitational force downward, the normal force upward, and the frictional force at the point of contact which opposes the motion.

-Apply Newton's second law in the translational form, \( \sum F = ma \), to find the acceleration of the wheel's center of mass.
-Consider the frictional force as the main force causing the acceleration since the axle speed is zero.
+Apply Newton's second law in the horizontal direction to set up the equation for linear acceleration: \( \sum F = ma \), where \( F \) is the net force (in this case, primarily the frictional force), \( m \) is the mass of the wheel, and \( a \) is the linear acceleration of the center of mass.

 Verified video answer for a similar problem: